World Languages

 UC/CSU approved course

-Prerequisite: Mandarin II with "B"
+Prerequisite: Mandarin II with a B both semesters

 Mandarin III Honors - Grades 9 -12 Yearlong course